thenexthub/Codira/docs/OwnershipManifesto.md

 Solving either of these problems well will require us to also solve the problem of non-exclusive access to variables.
-Swift today allows nested accesses to the same variable;
+Codira today allows nested accesses to the same variable;
 for example, a single variable can be passed as two different `inout` arguments, or a method can be passed a callback that somehow accesses the same variable that the method was called on.